-The Association of University Presses (AUPresses) and its members have continued to adapt and respond to these urgent challenges during another difficult and painful year.
-Throughout, university presses maintained and demonstrated the benefits they bring to society, to scholarship, and to the university.
-Our Value of University Presses statement enumerates these benefits.
-They are the reasons why we do this work and the very rocks we stand on in this turbulent stream of history.
+While each University Press brings a distinctive vision and mission to its work, our Value of University Presses statement enumerates the common benefits they bring to society, to scholarship, and to the university.
+They are the reasons why we do this work and the very rocks we stand on in the turbulent stream of this, and every, year.

 1: University Presses make available to the broader public the full range and value of research generated by university faculty and by scholars outside the academy.